durgamahesh16/artemisia/docs/components/teradata.md

-### TDCHLoadFromHDFS:
+### TDCHLoad:

 #### Description:

- Loads data from HDFS path to Teradata.
+ Loads data from HDFS/Hive to Teradata.
 The hadoop task nodes directly connect to Teradata nodes (AMPs) and the data from hadoop is loaded to Teradata with map reduce jobs processing the data in hadoop and transferring them over to Teradata.
-Preferred method of transferring large volume of data between Hadoop and Teradaata
+Preferred method of transferring large volume of data between Hadoop and Teradata

 #### Configuration Structure: